Serbia hero image

 • Visit St. Sava Temple, see Kalemegdan overlooking the confluence, and explore Ada Ciganlija for outdoor time.

-• Engage youth outreach, refugee support, and entrepreneurship partners shaping modern Serbia.
+• Meet youth outreach, refugee support, and entrepreneurship partners shaping modern Serbia.

 Novi Sad & Vojvodina